undersight/undersight.co/src/pages/projects/citizensforeurope/index.md

 <article role="article">

-In the end, we dropped the idea because we felt like it was a logo in its own right, and that it would ultimately steal the spotlight away from the star.
+In the end, we dropped the idea because we thought it was a logo in its own right and that it would ultimately steal the spotlight away from the star.
 We felt like keeping both things would equate to having a logo that's actually made out of two different logos, so we had to choose one—and the star ultimately won.
 But I'm still very fond of this concept, and think it would really have shined at the several events Citizens for Europe regularly organizes across Europe.

 What we did keep was Mário Feliciano's stellar [Grotzec Condensed](http://www.felicianotypefoundry.com/cms/fonts/grotzec-condensed)—a font that turns anything it's typeset with into pure gold.